- Find Your Major

 8. What is the likelihood for completers to be hired in education positions for which they have been prepared (initial and advanced)?

 Oklahoma State University’s completers have ample employment opportunities in their fields of study across the U.S. and beyond, however.
 In addition to Oklahoma-based employers, our graduates are actively sought by districts in Texas, California, Colorado, New Mexico, Arkansas, Kansas, with employers from each of these states attending the Educator Job Fair.
-The latest salary data reported from 2016 demonstrates that our educators enter the field with starting salaries ranging between $31,800 and $52,000.
+The latest salary data reported from 2017 demonstrates that our educators enter the field with starting salaries ranging between $36,600 and $52,000.
 Further, we offer internship (“student teaching”) opportunities abroad, and we have also had completers who were recruited and accepted employment teaching in Costa Rica, for example.
-An Oklahoma principal in an urban partner district (with whom we place a large number of field experience candidates) with whom a staff member spoke stated of her recent Oklahoma State University hire, “I keep forgetting she’s a new teacher; she’s that effective.”
+In 2018, an Oklahoma principal in an urban partner district (with whom we place a large number of field experience candidates) with whom a staff member spoke stated of her recent Oklahoma State University hire, “I keep forgetting she’s a new teacher; she’s that effective.”

 9. What is the student loan default rate at Oklahoma State University?